Every failed initiative had a strategy. (Usually a good one.) What sank it was buried one step before: the assumptions nobody thought to question.

 (Yes, this is about AI.
 AI handles execution.
 Execution without clarity is just faster failure.
 If AI hasn't been powerful for you, the answer is one step before the tool.)

-That training built a diagnostic lens that cuts one step before where most advisory work starts: identifying the assumptions the strategy is built on.
-Jonathan finds what created those assumptions in the first place.
+That built a diagnostic lens that cuts one step before where most advisory work starts: the assumptions that a strategy is built on, and what created them.